-The government of Ontario expects all students to attend school when possible.
-Where a student has special education needs, these needs should be accommodated, if possible, through programs and services offered through the school board/school.
-An ECPP is only for students who cannot attend their regular school because of their primary need for care, treatment and/or rehabilitation services.
-For more information, please refer to Part F. Other Programs and Services-Educational Programs for Students in Government Approved Care and/or Treatment, Custody, and Correctional Facilities- Special Education in Ontario Kindergarten to Grade 12, Policy and Resource Guide, 2017.

-Students attending an ECPP are among our most vulnerable learners and are at risk of not completing elementary and/or secondary education.
-Although these students have primary needs other than education, the Ministry recognizes that maintaining continuity of education during periods of care, treatment and/or rehabilitation, complements and supports treatment objectives and improved life outcomes for these children and youth.
+The government of Ontario expects all students to attend school.
+Where a student has special education needs, these needs should be accommodated through programs and services offered through the school board.
+An ECPP is for students who cannot attend their regular school because of their primary need for care, treatment and/or rehabilitation services.
+For more information, please refer to Special Education in Ontario Kindergarten to Grade 12, Policy and Resource Guide, 2017.
+Students attending an ECPP are among the most vulnerable learners and may be at risk of not completing elementary and/or secondary education.
+Although these students have primary needs other than education, the ministry recognizes that maintaining continuity of education during periods of care, treatment and/or rehabilitation, complements and supports treatment objectives and improved life outcomes for these students.

-Education programs must be designed to recognize the primacy of the care, treatment and/or rehabilitation needs.
-Treatment, as a primary need, must be provided daily, other than when a student may be transitioning out of the ECPP.
-Education must also be provided daily.
+Education Programs must be designed to recognize the primacy of the care, treatment and/or rehabilitation needs.
+Treatment and education must both be provided daily.
+Education Program providers are expected to schedule no less than 50% of the day towards providing education.
+During periods of transition in and out of the ECPP, the daily delivery requirement for both treatment and education portions may differ.
 Accordingly, ECPPs are based on a collaborative model for sharing responsibilities between the school board and the ECPP Facility.
 The school board provides the educational programming and the ECPP Facility provides the care, treatment and/or rehabilitation services.
 In Enhanced Education and Treatment (EET) Education Programs, ECPP staff who are employed directly by school boards carry out the responsibility to provide treatment.
-ECPP Services and Education Program staff working together lead to positive educational outcomes for students who will benefit from the skills and experience of both.
+ECPP Services and Education Program staff bring their experience and skills to work together for positive education outcomes for students.